Healthy Party Snacks to Bring to Your Next Get-Together

 Vegan Hummus Pita Pizza

-Mini pita pizzas are perfect for a healthy party.
+Mini pita pizzas are the perfect healthy party snack.
 This vegan recipe is made with Sabra Classic Hummus, which provides filling protein and fiber, and it uses whole-wheat pitas to add whole grains and additional fiber.
 The pizza is topped with sautéed mushrooms, caramelized onions, and grape tomatoes.
 Just slice and serve.

 Get the recipe: Vegan Hummus Pita Pizza